WestDRI/wgpages/content/julia202202/julia-01-intro-language.md

 Our training cluster has:

-1. one login node with 16 *"persistent"* cores and 32GB memory,
+1. one login node with 16 *"persistent"* cores and 32GB of memory,
-1. 16 compute nodes with 2 *"compute"* cores and 7.5GB memory, and
+1. 17 compute nodes with 16 *"compute"* cores and 60GB of memory, and
-1. one GPU node with 4 *"compute"* cores, 1 vGPU (8GB) and 22GB memory.
+1. one GPU node with 4 *"compute"* cores, 1 vGPU (8GB) and 22GB of memory.

 ## Julia packages on the training cluster